behnamazimi/curly-html-elements/README.md

 reflection | [-1, +1] | 1 | Use this to mirroring the ellipse. its standard value is a number in range of [-1,+1] but you can set any numbers. for example, value 2 means two times height for the ellipse.
 shiftX | number | 0 | To shift whole layout to **right** or **left**.
 The value could be both positive and negative. shiftY | number | 0 | To shift whole layout to **up** or **down**.
 The value could be both positive and negative.

+You can arrange your elements in any subset shape of an ellipse and put it in any position of your parent element with changing the options.

 #### Render with new options
 To update initial options you can use `.update(newOptions)` API. this method merges new options with the previous object